 Component Details Priority populations Gatekeepers likely to encounter people in distress General community (including people in gambling distress) Culturally and linguistically diverse communities (including the Vietnamese community and African communities such as South Sudanese people) Refugees and asylum seekers People with lived experience Workplaces (including for universities and the emerging nursing workforce) Community leaders Examples of suicide prevention activities Melton-Brimbank continued to increase lived experience engagement in trial site activities, including in the governance group, and to contribute to project design and exploration Analysis of lived experience of suicide prevention services in Melton-Brimbank included system mapping, a client journey map and a themes analysis.
-The findings were submitted to the Royal Commission into Victoria's Mental Health System and led to the development of a localised suicide prevention service improvement plan The Vietnamese suicide prevention project, which included a mental health profile of the Vietnamese community, the Vietnamese community suicide prevention strategy, Preventing Suicide in the Vietnamese Community online gatekeeper training, and a gatekeeper training eBook resource Capacity building for Victoria University students and workforce Safety net strengthening in gaming venues Review of the Suicide Prevention Network governance group Gatekeeper, frontline and community training, including trial site mapping, training community gatekeepers in the South Sudanese community, and Managing for Team Wellbeing training by Black Dog Institute Community engagement with high-risk community groups.
+The findings were submitted to the Royal Commission into Victoria's Mental Health System and led to the development of a localised suicide prevention service improvement plan The Vietnamese suicide prevention project, which included a mental health profile of the Vietnamese community, the Vietnamese community suicide prevention strategy, Preventing Suicide in the Vietnamese Community suicide prevention strategy, Preventing Suicide in the Vietnamese Community online gatekeeper training, and a gatekeeper training eBook resource Capacity building for Victoria University students and workforce Safety net strengthening in gaming venues Review of the Suicide Prevention Network governance group Gatekeeper, frontline and community training, including trial site mapping, training community gatekeepers in the South Sudanese community, and Managing for Team Wellbeing training by Black Dog Institute Community engagement with high-risk community groups.
 Example outcomes include adapting MHFA for African communities and co-design of safeTALK suicide prevention training with Pasifika communities Collaborative Assessment and Management of Suicidality clinician training Quality improvement training for general practices to improve GP confidence and knowledge in assessing and managing patients at risk of suicide The Sporting club guide - a postvention guide for sporting clubs was developed and distributed to sporting clubs throughout the region SALT sports club training Lived experience stories of healing and recovery shared through art for 2021 Mental Health Week.
-The Art Bomb project provided an innovative way of sharing information and resources, including installi
+The Art Bomb project provide Suicide prevention in the Aboriginal and Torres Strait Islander community through the Connected Mobs project, which included community-led forums for lived experience voice, a co-design workshop, capacity building and a community event